Dineshkalcheti/softwaredevelopment/README.md

 # softwaredevelopment
 # Organica
-This project follows the incremantal model with different modules
+This project follows the incremantal model with different modules and takes 12 weeks for development

 # Dinesh